The Lego Movie Videogame: Reception

-In his generally average review for Destructoid, Ian Bonds scored the game a 7.5 out of 10.
-He stated: "The LEGO Movie Videogame does a decent job telling the movie's story and being its own licensed tie-in game – to its own licensed tie-in movie.
+In his generally average review for Destructoid, Ian Bonds scored the game a 7.5 out of 10, stating "The Lego Movie Videogame does a decent job telling the movie's story and being its own licensed tie-in game – to its own licensed tie-in movie.
 Thankfully, both are fun in their own right."

-Giancarlo Saldana of GamesRadar awarded the game a 4/5, writing: "The Lego Movie Videogame is one of the better movie tie-in games out there, and it may even get you to see the film if you haven’t already.
+Giancarlo Saldana of GamesRadar awarded the game a 4/5, writing "The Lego Movie Videogame is one of the better movie tie-in games out there, and it may even get you to see the film if you haven’t already.
 Its action-packed stages will keep you on your toes, and all those cheeky quips from its characters are guaranteed to put a smile on your face.
 It may not bring anything new to the table, but The Lego Movie Videogame takes some of the best elements from the series and delivers it all in a charming package anyone will want to play with."
 Saldana had minor criticisms of the game; he disliked the smaller amount of content (compared to other Lego games) and said glitches can ruin the fun.

 Christopher Bratt of VideoGamer.com scored the game a 6/10, mostly praising the mix of humour, locations, and characters.
 Bratt's main criticisms were concerning the game's familiarity, saying: "The Lego Movie's main problem is its origin.
 Whereas past movie tie-ins have gleefully poked fun at their source material, adapting Hogwarts, Middle-Earth, or Gotham (among others) to fit the Lego universe, this game isn't given that opportunity, and is poorer for it.
 Using clips from the film during cutscenes and rarely making its own gags, I’m reminded that I don’t play the Lego games for their simplistic gameplay, which predictably hasn't changed here.
 Instead, I play them to see other, famous worlds reimagined with that Lego magic.
 There's nothing wrong with The Lego Movie Videogame, but it just doesn't have the same appeal as other entries in the series."